MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## General requirements

-Recursive resolvers MUST be able to convey SVCB records with unrecognized SvcParamKeys or malformed SvcParamValues.
-Resolvers MAY treat the entire SvcParams portion of the record as opaque.
+Recursive resolvers MUST be able to convey SVCB records with unrecognized SvcParamKeys, and MAY treat the entire
+SvcParams portion of the record as opaque.
 No part of this specification requires recursive resolvers to alter their behavior based on its contents, even if the contents are invalid.
+To ensure compatibility with complex SvcParam specifications, recursive resolvers MAY validate the values of recognized SvcParamKeys, but MUST NOT reject the record on this basis unless a value is obviously invalid.

 When responding to a query that includes the DNSSEC OK bit ({{!RFC3225}}), DNSSEC-capable recursive and authoritative DNS servers MUST accompany